-Silver Alert issued for missing 71-year-old woman with dementia
+Silver Alert canceled for missing 71-year-old woman with dementia

 NOBLE, Okla. – A Silver Alert has been issued for a missing 71-year-old woman.

-Note: UPDATE: Debra Hovater has been found.